Flora and Fauna

 Unfortunately, due mainly to habitat loss, a number of the species which were once abundant are now threatened.
 This increases the importance of maintaining the ecological health of remaining areas.

-Many small mammals such as the southern brown bandicoot (Isoodon obesulus) and the brushtail possum (Trichosurus vulpecula) have disappeared - replaced by feral cats, foxes and rabbits.
-However, in recent times, evidence of the lovely little Rakali or Australian Water-rat (Hydromys chrysogaster) has been found.
+Many small mammals such as the Southern Brown Bandicoot (Isoodon obesulus) and the BrushtaiPossum (Trichosurus vulpecula) had all but disappeared until recently, when possums were found at Pelican Point and diggings at both Pelican Point and Troy Park are suggestive of bandicoots, though no sightings as yet.
+In their place are feral cats, foxes and rabbits.
+Also in recent times, evidence of the lovely little Rakali or Australian Water-rat (Hydromys chrysogaster) has been found at Point Walter.
 Because rakali rely on a good supply of invertebrates, their presence is considered to be an encouraging indicator of good riverine health.

 River dolphins use the adjacent waters, and a variety of fish species - including the yellow-eye mullet (Aldrichella forsteri) and cobbler (Cnidoglanis macrocephalis) - and prawns use the shallows and sea-grasses as both a juvenile nursery and feeding ground.